Physiotherapy in Dartmouth / Halifax

 Reid Chittick, Physiotherapist

-He has treated patients of varying ages and conditions.
-He has experience treating sports related injuries, chronic pain patients, motor vehicle and work-related injuries.
-He tailors each patient’s treatment and exercise program to meet the requirements of their job, hobbies, and lifestyle.
-He strongly believes in educating his patients, and providing them with the education to advance and maintain their own health.
+Reid has successfully treated patients of all ages and conditions, focusing on sports-related injuries, chronic pain, and both motor vehicle and work-related injuries.
+He tailors each treatment and exercise program to fit his patients’ jobs, hobbies, and lifestyles, prioritizing education to empower them in managing their own health.

 Erin MacIssac, Physiotherapist